bogorad/protected-laptop/README.md

 # Secure Laptop Configuration Documentation

-These are preliminary musings that reflect my research towards my plan to create a reproducible, turn-key configuration for a personal/business laptop that can be safely carried anywhere, with good protection against data theft, forced disclosure, having good deniability, and protected network access.
+These are preliminary musings that reflect research towards my plan to create a reproducible, turn-key configuration for a personal/business laptop that can be safely carried anywhere, with good protection against data theft, forced disclosure, having good deniability, and protected network access.